Here is a list of our frequently asked questions about Twinwood Festival. Clicking on any question below will take you

 Every person in the Twinwood campsites must be in possession of a full 3-day ticket.
 Single-day ticket holders (e.g. Saturday only, or Sunday only) are not permitted to camp in the campsites, or to stay overnight with friends in the campsite.

 For normal (non-electric) pitches, it depends on the campsite.
-In Campsites A and B, if you are using a caravan, motorhome, or multi-person tent, then a minimum of TWO 3-day adult ticket holders must be camping together.
+In Campsites A and B, if you are using a caravan, motorhome, or multi-person tent, then a minimum of TWO 3-day adult tickets must be purchased.
 If you have just a small one-man tent in Campsite A or B, then a single 3-day adult ticket holder may camp.
 In any of the other campsites, for normal (non-electric) pitches, a single 3-day adult ticket holder may have a pitch to themselves.

 Yes.
 All the campsite pitches are well spaced out, and we can allow a car to park next to the tent.
 Only one car is permitted onto each campsite pitch, so if you are sharing your tent or caravan with friends, please make arrangements to arrive at the festival together.